 “Play ball!”
 Two words that millions of baseball fans across the country eagerly anticipate every spring.
 The phrase signals the end of winter, while also marking a time of unbridled hope and optimism for teams and their fans.
 In New York City, nowhere does that phrase ring with more meaning than at the iconic Yankee Stadium, which has been a part of the cityscape since 1923.
 Home to many of the most legendary moments in baseball, the Bronx stadium was refurbished in the 1970s, and then in 2009, the team moved to a new, $1.5 billion state-of-the-art ballpark across the street.

 It’s fitting that the New York Yankees, one of the most successful sports franchises ever — the team has 27 World Series championships under its belt and was valued at $2.3 billion by Forbes in 2013 — has an impressive home.
-Despite that new ballpark smell, Yankee Stadium has already seen its own share of historic moments, and with the final season for Yankee hero Derek Jeter on tap for 2014, it’s high time to delve into some of the secrets behind this 21st century New York sports cathedral.
+Despite that new ballpark smell, Yankee Stadium has already seen its own share of historic moments, one being the final season for Yankee hero Derek Jeter in 2014.
+And now, it’s high time to delve into some of the secrets behind this 21st century New York sports cathedral.

 Behind the modernity is an architectural tribute to the 1923 stadium